Do I need an Estate Plan?

 Attorney: “Well, let’s learn a little more about you and see how I can help.”

-After describing Joe’s finances and his family, the attorney educated Joe about estate planning and why his friend was right to encourage him to sit down with an attorney.
+After learning about Joe’s finances and his family, the attorney educated Joe about estate planning.
+He then explained why his friend was right to encourage him to sit down with an attorney.

-The attorney taught Joe that even though he didn’t have much in the terms of “savings,” that his daughter, unborn son, and wife would greatly benefit from his life insurance policy if it was properly protected and managed.
+The attorney taught Joe that even though he didn’t have much in “savings,” that his daughter, unborn son, and wife would greatly benefit from his life insurance policy if it was properly protected and managed.

 By appointing a guardian of his children, Joe would know who would take care of his children if something happened to Sally and himself.
 Although his daughter would likely reside with his ex-wife, he was able to protect her portion of the inheritance by appointing a custodian of his financial estate in case he passed away.
 Essentially, blocking the ex-wife from having control over the money his daughter stood to inherit.

-Joe made sure to nominate Sally as his primary agent to act on his financial and health matters if he was unable, but he also appointed his mom as a backup to Sally, in case Sally was unable or unwilling to act.
-Since he was young, he didn’t worry too much about this, but learned that if he didn’t appoint his agents, anyone could ask a court to award them this power.
+Joe made sure to nominate Sally as his primary agent to on his financial and health matters.
+But, he also appointed his mom as an alternate in case Sally was unable or unwilling to act.
+Joe felt a lot better knowing who his agents were, rather than leaving it up to the courts.

 Did I forget to mention that Joe was in the military?